-Sara Hersh was selected to Super Lawyers for 2019 and 2020.
-She was also recognized as one of the Top Women Attorneys of 2019.
-Super Lawyers is an exclusive list of top-rated attorneys in specific practice areas who were chosen after thorough evaluation of numerous criteria.
+Sara has been selected to Super Lawyers each year from 2019-2024.
+She was also recognized as one of the Top Women Attorneys.
+Super Lawyers is an exclusive list of top-rated attorneys in specific practice areas who were chosen after a thorough evaluation of numerous criteria.
 Sara Hersh is an approved California Society of Healthcare Attorneys hearing officer and is qualified to act as a hearing officer in peer review matters.
 Sara chaired the Nelson Hardiman Mentoring Committee.